Procession for late NFL star Demaryius Thomas to be held in Georgia Saturday - NewsBreak

 The procession will include a police escort and will begin at 10:30 a.m. on Saturday, Dec.
 18.

 Thomas was found dead in a bedroom shower by police on the evening of Dec.
-9, after a 911 call was placed “in reference to a cardiac arrest,” according to a police report obtained by KDVR.Jaguars fire Urban Meyer after 13 games
+9, after a 911 call was placed “in reference to a cardiac arrest,” according to a police report obtained by KDVR.Demaryius Thomas, found dead in shower, may have died from seizure, family says

 Police were notified by dispatch that Thomas was “not conscious and not breathing.”
 When officers arrived, they had to push a gate open in order to enter the home.